ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 ## Restricting Addresses in SmartACE

+When the above patterns hold, SmartACE will compute an abstract address domain.
+In theory, we need one address for each distinguishable address, otherwise known as a *client equivalence class*.
+In theory, there is one class for each smart contract and one class for every arbitrary transactional input.
+Constants and state variables as not so simple.
+In theory there is a class for each constant and each state variable, along with their intersections with any other class.
+For example, a smart contract address may be a constant and also used as a state variable.

+However, for the `Manager` bundle we ended up with linearly many addresses, despite the presence of constants and state variables.
+Implicitly we made the following observations.
+First, we know that each constant is unique, therefore intersects with a single client or a single contract in any viable execution.
+We decide this intersection at the start of the model.
+We make a similar reduction for state variables by tracking the active equivalence class throughout the execution.

+Therefore, we require one address for each smart contract, one address for each transactional input, one address for each state variable, and one address for each constant.

+### Encoding the Addresses in SmartACE

+SmartACE encodes these addresses in a consistent way.
+The address `0` is always the constant `address(0)`.
+The addresses immediately following `0` are contract addresses.
+The remaining addresses are arbitrary clients, state variable placeholders, and constant placeholders in any order.
+For non-zero constants, we non-deterministically assign it a unique address.
+As non-zero constants are uncommon in real smart contracts, this often yields a deterministic assignment.

 ## Proving the Correctness of `Fund` and `Manager`

 As before, we can run `make verify` to obtain a proof certificate.
 The